CEADpx/top_optim/README.md

 '''

 ### Running an example
-To run an example, simply execute using:
+To run an example, simply execute using: 'python3 Linear_input.py'
-'''
-python3 Linear_input.py
-'''

 Note: **fenitop** was created to run the code in parallel.
 Such features do not work in **top_optim** for simplicity.
 .
-## Authors and citation
+## Authors and Refrence

 ### Authors
 - Ian Galloway (ian.galloway@mines.sdsmt.edu)